ninglab/CTKG/Schema.md

 # Nodes

 The following table shows the description and attributes for each node type.
-We list brief definition of attributes.
+We list the brief definition of attributes.
 Please refer to this [link][def] for detailed definitions.

 [def]: https://support.typora.io/Markdown-Reference/#reference-links

 ## Study

-Each study node represents a clinical study.
+Each *study* node represents a clinical study.
 Clinical studies study the effect of drugs in treating conditions.
-CTKG includes 8,210 clinical study nodes.
-Each study has 49 attributes and an id "StudyID:NCTXXX".
+CTKG includes 8,210 clinical *study* nodes.
+Each *study* node has 49 attributes and an id "StudyID:NCTXXX".

 **Attributes:**